wanelo/counter-cache/README.md

 Counting things is hard, counting them at scale is even harder, so control when things are counted.

-By default, a Buffer Counter which implements two modes of counting.
-The two modes are deffered and recalculation.
+By default, a Buffer Counter is used which implements two modes of counting.
+The two modes are deferred and recalculation.

+IMPORTANT: If Sidekiq is to be used as the delayed job framework, using `sidekiq-unique-jobs` is essential: https://github.com/mhenrixon/sidekiq-unique-jobs

-### Mode: Deferred (Initial mode used, is roughly realtime)
+### Mode: Deferred

+Initial mode that is used to provide roughly realtime counters.

 This mode is meant to provide very reasonably up to date counters using values buffered into Redis, without asking the database for the count at all.
 An example of how this works is described: